gianfrancovotta/AGENTS4DQ-807861-vecchia-/README.md

 AGENTS4DQ demonstrates that a multi-agent architecture powered by LLMs can automate data quality assessment on heterogeneous administrative datasets without requiring hard-coded validation rules.
 By combining statistical methods with LLM-driven reasoning, the system adapts to different schemas and column semantics, making it reusable across various NoiPA data sources.

-**Limitations and future work**: The current pipeline runs agents sequentially — parallel execution could improve latency.
+**Limitations and future work**: The current pipeline runs agents sequentially: parallel execution could improve latency.
 The remediation step is currently limited to suggestions within the agent outputs rather than producing a corrected dataset file.
 A natural extension would be adding a dedicated **Remediation Agent** that applies high-confidence fixes and exports a cleaned CSV alongside the quality report.
 Additionally, incorporating a global **Reliability Score** (0–100) that aggregates findings across all four dimensions would provide a single summary metric for data stakeholders.
 Finally, expanding support beyond CSV to JSON and database connections would better match the full range of NoiPA data sources.